What are 1-1 meetings? Why do they matter? How do you make the most of them?

 Have questions or follow up thoughts on what you hear?
 Leave a comment and we'll be sure to answer it or integrate it into our recap here.

 1) What are 1-1 meetings?

 As Jason described it on the show 1-1 meetings, "are a meeting between two people (and only two people) to talk about things normally there isn't time to talk about with that person."
 This can be used in many different ways to your benefit:

 For managers, 1-1 meetings are an essential part of having an engaged, motivated team.

 You can use these meetings to improve your working relationship, give and receive feedback, discuss ideas, help them with career growth and a lot more.
-(Learn more here)
+(Check our one on one meeting template)